philips-labs/cloudfoundry-examples/README.md

-# HSDP Cloud foundry example apps
+# Cloud foundry example apps
 This repository contains a collection of applications written in various programming languages.
 We demonstrate how you can deploy these apps using buildpacks.

 ## Available apps